Macy's Inc. (M) Shares Down Despite Recent Market Volatility

-Macy’s Inc. (NYSE: M)’s stock price has decreased by -6.51 compared to its previous closing price of 22.27.
-Despite this, the company has seen a loss of -6.89% in its stock price over the last five trading days.
+Macy’s Inc. (NYSE: M)’s stock price has decreased by -0.82 compared to its previous closing price of 20.74.
+Nevertheless, the company has seen a loss of -7.72% in its stock price over the last five trading days.
 Barron’s reported on 01/06/23 that Macy’s Warns Consumers Will Be Pressured in 2023

-Macy’s Inc. (NYSE: M) has a higher price-to-earnings ratio of 4.34x compared to its average ratio, and the 36-month beta value for M is at 1.85.
+Macy’s Inc. (NYSE: M) has a price-to-earnings ratio of 4.29x that is above its average ratio.
+Additionally, the 36-month beta value for M is 1.86.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 rating it as “hold,” and 2 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?